ARWL2016/image-search/README.md

 #### Todos
 - add GET request tests
-- restrict CORS to get requests using method property
+- default to HTTPS since this is enabled on Heroku